For me and those spiritual leaders I most respect, faith, first and foremost, is awakening trustfully to all that is involved in being here.

 I began to discover this in childhood, growing up as a Southern Baptist, and I’m still discovering this today, growing old as an Episcopal priest.
 Then, as now, I could fully internalize what I heard about God only to the extent that what I heard helped me discern how to be here trustfully.
 The rest I simply shelved or discarded.
 This, I suspect, is what most Christians do, though often without noticing.
 (I know it’s what my parents did.)
 We should all pay more attention to this.

 I am here trustfully because I find all that is involved in being here to be uncontainably meaningful and newly relational.
 My evidence for this is simply that this is how I continue to find being here to be.
-It’s enough evidence to trust that this is how being here must be.
+It’s enough evidence to trust that this is how being here ultimately is.

-Being here is uncontainably meaningful: I don’t mean “meaningful” as part of some tidy scheme that puts everything in its place.
+Being here is uncontainably meaningful: Note the emphasis on “uncontainably”—I don’t mean “meaningful” as part of some tidy scheme that puts everything in its place.
 That’s containable meaning.
 Uncontainable meaning subverts every cut-and-dried system of explanation (e.g., “it’s God’s will,” or “everything happens for a reason,” or “we’re just cosmic accidents”).
-I don’t ignore devastating experiences of senselessness.
-Natural disasters, human atrocities—even our own deep desire to find meaning—call every attempt at meaning-making into question.
+I don’t ever want to ignore devastating experiences of senselessness.
+Natural disasters, human atrocities—even our own deep desire to find meaning no matter what—call every attempt at meaning-making into question.
 But I must confess that, when things seem meaningless, I keep unexpectedly discovering deeper meaning to being here that is not contained by how things seem immediately.
 And it’s not meaning I would have known how to desire; it’s desire-transforming.
 It shows up in my and others’ defiant refusals to let devastating, senseless moments define us.
 It doesn’t rescue me from naturally needing to grieve and rage against loss and suffering and senselessness.
 It’s an endless, sometimes devastating process.
 But it’s just as endlessly (“uncontainably”) worthwhile.
 Uncontainable meaning is “the mystery that enables us to live abundantly in the midst of life’s difficulties.”—Peter Rollins, “A Conversation with Peter Rollins” in the back of The Idolatry of God (New York: Howard Books, 2012).

 Being here is newly relational: As everything involved in being here seems to pass irrevocably, I awaken to the deeper meaning that everything involved in being here is newly relational.
 Everything passing enables new ways of relating to be here.
 What passes is past, yet it persists as a finished aspect of the novel relationality of being here.
 Novel relationality, itself uncontainably meaningful, gives continuing, uncontainable meaning to all that passes even in the face of death.
 (This is process thought in a nutshell.)